Garden Vocabulary Vase and Scavenger Hunt

 I used a chalk marker on a chalkboard clip to identify the commonly used name of the plant I want children to recognize.
 I liked the wide mouth on these vases, but they were problematic in the winter when they filled with water and froze.

-The next experiment with fence post vocabulary vases included these plastic test-tube style prototypes.
+The next experiment with fence post vocabulary vases included these plastic test-tube propagation style prototypes.
 (Clink link to purchase on Amazon) The words were printed onto the fence post directly and were easily hosed off when the contents changed.
+These worked very well and were inexpensive to replace!

 garden vocabulary vase